Substance use harms the body in two ways:

 The impact of different drugs on nutrition is described below.

 Opiates (including codeine, oxycontin, heroin, and morphine) affect the gastrointestinal system.
-Constipation is a very common symptom of abuse.
+Constipation is a very common symptom of substance use.
 Symptoms that are common during withdrawal include:

 These symptoms may lead to a lack of enough nutrients and an imbalance of electrolytes (such as sodium, potassium, and chloride).